nithie/honest-food-company/README.md

 #Features Implemented
 1. Api
 2. UI
+3. Basic authentication for API

 Due to time constraints not able to finish following items
 #Feature to be implemented

 1. Authentication system for login and API
-2. UI
-3. Unit test for UI and API's
+2. Unit test for UI and API's
+3. Documentation